Eckohaus/Angular_Momentum_Reaction_Engine/Functions/Ebook.md

 You will only need the original numeric.
 In order to calculate the differential and the end state of the original value.
 So value A, will close at value B.

 And if you care about the mechanism's.
-The instructional guide will unfold ... {it's a W.I.P}
+The instructional guide will unfold ... { it's a W.I.P }

 # Instructional Guide

 Data Analysis Tool : Ebook https://play.google.com/store/books/details?id=VULqDwAAQBAJ